In this post, I compare Kourier with QHttpServer regarding performance and compliance with HTTP syntax.

 765 requests with invalid pct-encoded hex digits in URL absolute path detected.

-60927 requests with invalid pct-encoded hex digits URL absolute path undetected.
+60927 requests with invalid pct-encoded hex digits in URL absolute path undetected.

-765 requests with invalid pct-encoded hex digits URL query detected.
+765 requests with invalid pct-encoded hex digits in URL query detected.

-60927 requests with invalid pct-encoded hex digits URL query undetected.
+60927 requests with invalid pct-encoded hex digits in URL query undetected.

 Conclusion 🔗